swtan346/tp/docs/UserGuide.md

 Example command:

-`delete 2` deletes the second person in the displayed list.
+`delete 2` deletes the second patient in the displayed list.
 ```
 Deleted Person: Jane Doe
-Tags: SevereAllergies
 IC: A1234567B
 DOB: 02/02/2000
 Ward: A1
 Admitted: 02/02/2020
-Remarks: likes to go to the park
+Remarks: Likes to go to the park
+Tags: [SevereAllergies]
 ```
 Back to [Patient Management Features](#patient-management-features) or [Table of Contents](#table-of-contents)